On the Gromov width of polygon spaces: Gromov width

-Of course not all polygon spaces are toric and Fano.
-Some of the not Fano ones can be obtained from some toric Fano manifold by a sequence of toric blow ups.
+Not all polygon spaces are toric and Fano.
+Some of the not Fano ones can be obtained from toric Fano manifold by a sequence of toric blow ups.
 In these situations we can apply another theorem of Lu.

 \begin{theorem}\cite[Theorem 6.2]{Lu} Let $X_{\widetilde{\Sigma}}$ be a toric manifold obtained from a toric Fano manifold $X_{\Sigma}$ by a sequence of blow ups at toric fixed points.
 Then the generators of $1$-dim cones of associated fans satisfy $G(\Sigma) \subset G(\widetilde{\Sigma})$.
-Moreover any strictly convex support function $\varphi$ for $\Sigma$ is also strictly convex for $\widetilde{\Sigma}$ and it holds that the Gromov width of $(X_{\widetilde{\Sigma}}, \varphi)$ is not greater than $\Upsilon(\Sigma,\varphi)$. \end{theorem} Note the typo in \cite{Lu}: there is an extra $2\pi$ appearing in his formulation of the above theorem.
+Moreover any strictly convex support function $\varphi$ for $\Sigma$ is also strictly convex for $\widetilde{\Sigma}$ and it holds that the Gromov width of $(X_{\widetilde{\Sigma}}, 2 \pi \varphi)$ is not greater than $\Upsilon(\Sigma,2 \pi \varphi)$. \end{theorem} Note the typo in \cite{Lu}: there is an extra $2\pi$ appearing in his formulation of the above theorem.